Slouching3863/Slouching3863/README.md

 - 👋 Hi, I’m @Slouching3863
 - 👀 I’m interested in science,especially astronomy and meteorology.
-- 🌱 I’m currently learning Python, C++, Java, C# and Linux.
+- 🌱 I’m currently learning Python, C++, Java, Arduino and Linux.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me contact.rx4jp@simplelogin.co